Effective Tick Control in Frederick

 The Centers for Disease Control and a recent study from Yale University both identify Maryland as a state where the residents are at high risk of contracting Lyme disease, which is spread to humans by ticks commonly known as deer ticks.
-These dangerous pests have a two year life cycle.
+These dangerous pests have a two year life cycle, but our tick control services in Frederick can disrupt that cycle at the source.

 Young nymphs typically start seeking their first blood meal in the spring.
 However, ticks are active year round.
 We have consistently heard reports of people seeing ticks beginning in March.
 Studies have established that at least 20% of all deer ticks are infected with the bacteria that causes Lyme disease, Borrelia Borgdurfori.